-The SyGMA lab aims as fostering collaborations between industry, faculty and students at UCSD.
-With the displays, conference room and separate offices, the lab is a show case for industrial software (OSIsoft, NI) and research at UCSD.
-Visitors can experience the data acquisition in action, while students that participate in the lab or take classes in signal processing can use the OSIsoft PI servers for data acquisition, leading to exposure of students to the OSIsoft PI system.
+The SyGMA lab fosters collaborations between industry, faculty and students at UCSD.
+The lab is a show case for industrial software (OSIsoft, NI) and research at UCSD.
+Visitors can experience the data acquisition in action, while students that participate in the lab or take classes in signal processing can use the OSIsoft PI servers for data acquisition.
 As such, the SyGMA lab provides a training environment for partners and students to work with PMUs and become familiar with the OSIsoft software for data acquisition and data management.
-The location of the lab at the facilities of the SDSC building ensures data is stored at a secure location, whereas SDSC promotes joint academic and industrial proposals to fund research in the area of (smart)grid and microgrid control initiatives with the SyGMA laboratory.
+The location of the lab at SDSC ensures that data is stored at a secure location, and SDSC also promotes joint academic and industrial proposals to fund research in the area of (smart)grid and microgrid control initiatives with the SyGMA laboratory.

 The Synchrophasor Grid Monitoring and Automation (SyGMA) laboratory is directed by Prof. Raymond de Callafon, a full Professor with the Dept. of Mechanical and Aerospace Engineering (MAE) at the University of California, San Diego (UCSD).
 He directs the System Identification and Control Laboratory at the Dept. of MAE and the Sychrophasor Grid Monitoring and Automation Laboratory at the San Diego Supercomputer Center (SDSC).
 He is also an affiliated faculty to the Center for Magnetic Recording Research (CMRR) and the Cymer Center for Control Systems and Dynamics (CCSD).